arniebradfo/Ajax-Boilerplate-Wordpress-Theme/readme.md

         * save a copy of the last ajax response and use that insted of querying the server?
     + COMMENTS:
         * adding a comment and then paganating might produce wierd results
-        * delete the last top level comment if returning a new top level comment
+        * delete the last top level comment if returning a new top level comment? - if there is a second page of comments.
 - CSS:
     + add a css framework for animating content in an out
     + add progress bar